greenpeace/gpes-test-mixpanel-tracking/README.md

 # Test the integration methods between es.greenpeace.org and Mixpanel

+**Testing the basic assumptions:**
-* [Preview site](https://greenpeace.github.io/gpes-test-mixpanel-tracking/) - Please open the preview site with a private window to view the cookie banner and to see the cookies without residual cookies from other sites.
+* [Preview site in Github](https://greenpeace.github.io/gpes-test-mixpanel-tracking/) - Please open the preview site with a private window to view the cookie banner and to see the cookies without residual cookies from other sites.
+* **[Preview site in greenpeace.es](https://static.greenpeace.es/test-mixpanel/)** - Preview site on a greenpeace.es subdomain.
 * **Sandbox:**
   * [Simple tracking demo](https://greenpeace.github.io/gpes-test-mixpanel-tracking/sandbox/simple-client-side-tracking.html) - Testing client side tracking.
   * [Simple tracking with proxy demo](https://greenpeace.github.io/gpes-test-mixpanel-tracking/sandbox/simple-client-side-tracking-with-proxy.html) - Testing client side tracking with proxy.